 Answers to Frequently Asked Questions.

 Attending a classical symphonic concert is less enigmatic than some may think, and our Marin Symphony is accessible to all.
 There are simple protocols for attending concerts that help everyone enjoy and appreciate the music performed on stage.
 Provided here are answers to the questions most often asked.
-If you have other concerns not addressed here, please call 415.479.8100 or email us: email@example.com, or use (gmail).
+If you have other concerns not addressed here, please call 415.479.8100 or email us: firstname.lastname@example.org

 How do I purchase tickets?

 - Subscription tickets are available through the Marin Symphony Administrative Office and online.
-Get best seat availability, waive box office fees, and avoid will call lines and trips to the box office by subscribing!
+Get best seat availability, waive box office fees, and avoid will call lines by subscribing!
 Subscribers can save nearly 20 percent over single ticket buyers.
-If you need assistance with the online subscription process, call the Marin Symphony Administrative Office at 415.479.8100.
+If you need assistance with the online process, call the Marin Symphony Administrative Office at 415.479.8100.

-- Single tickets can be purchased directly from the Marin Center Box Office starting July, at 415.473.6800.
-All adult single ticket prices range from $27-$89, and youth pricing is $22.
+- Single tickets can be purchased directly from the Marin Center Box Office, and go on sale in late summer.
 Single tickets may be purchased an hour prior to curtain, subject to availability.

 - Group tickets and discounts are available for groups of 10 or more if purchased at the same time.
 Half-price student and teacher discounts are available with valid ID.
 These discounts are available for both subscriptions and single tickets.
-Order group single tickets at the Marin Center Box Office at 415.473.6800 starting July, and group subscriptions at the Marin Symphony Administrative Office at 415.479.8100.
+Order group single tickets through the Marin Center Box Office, and group subscriptions through the Marin Symphony Administrative Office at 415.479.8100.
 Student and teacher discount purchases must be made in person.

 - How do I purchase a gift certificate?